Car Insurance Declaration Page: How to Read & Understand Your Policy Summary

 Is my declaration page the same as proof of insurance?

 Not exactly.
-Your declaration page can serve as proof of insurance in some situations, such as verifying coverage with a lender or dealership.
+Your declaration page can serve as proof of insurance in certain situations, such as verifying coverage with a lender or dealership.
 However, for roadside purposes — like showing an officer during a traffic stop — you'll need your insurance ID card.
-The ID card is the standard legal proof of insurance recognized by law enforcement in all 50 states.
+The ID card is the standard legal proof of insurance recognized by law enforcement, and as of 2026, digital versions are accepted in 49 states plus D.C.
+New Mexico is currently the only state that still requires a physical paper card.

 Why does my auto lender need my declaration page?